ApherisFold Applicationπ

 Tagsπ

 Query names that are supplied in the JSON payload are automatically derived as tags for the request.
-These tags can later be used to search for specific inference requests.
+These tags can later be used to search for specific prediction requests.

 Custom Tagsπ